r4victor/tenthousandmeters/content/blog/python_bts_05.md

 3
 ```

-This is the work of the compiler to analyze the usage of names within the code block, take statements like `global` and `nonlocal` into account and produce the right opcodes to load and store values.
+This is the work of the compiler to analyze the usage of names within a code block, take statements like `global` and `nonlocal` into account and produce the right opcodes to load and store values.
 In general, which opcode the compiler produces for a name depends on the scope of that name and on the type of the code block that is currently being compiled.
 The VM executes different opcodes differently.
 All of that is done to make Python variables work the way they do.

 CPython uses four pairs of load/store opcodes and one more load opcode in total: